Creating with Light for Infinite Possibilities

 About Andrea Belluso

-Over the course of his international career, Andrea has collaborated with Vogue Italia, Elle, Robb Report, Bentley, Ferrari, McLaren, Guy Laroche and many more iconic brands — yet his focus has always remained on something deeper than image: the emotion behind it.
+Throughout his international journey, Andrea has collaborated with Vogue Italia, Elle, Robb Report, Bentley, Ferrari, McLaren, Guy Laroche and many other iconic brands.
+Yet his focus has always reached far beyond aesthetics.
+For him, the true power of an image lies in its emotion — the inner shift it creates in the viewer.

-His exhibitions across the world reflect a fascination with perception and transformation.
-The Erarta Museum of Contemporary Art was the first to recognise his commercial photography as contemporary art when shown outside its original context — affirming Andrea’s belief that art is not defined by what it represents, but by how it is seen.
+His global exhibitions reflect a lifelong fascination with perception and transformation.
+This vision was affirmed when the Erarta Museum of Contemporary Art became the first institution to recognise his commercial photography as contemporary art when presented outside its original context — a pivotal moment that reframed Andrea’s own understanding of his work.

-Known globally as “The Light Shaper” — a name given to him by Profoto — Andrea is celebrated as one of the world’s leading experts in lighting.
-But for him, light is more than technique: it’s a metaphor for awareness, truth, and the inner illumination that shapes every act of creation.
+Known globally as “The Light Shaper” — a title bestowed on him by Profoto — Andrea is regarded as one of the world’s foremost experts in lighting.
+Yet for him, light is not just technique.
+It is awareness, revelation, and the inner illumination that guides every act of creation.

 TAKE ME TO THE LIGHTS